brsm1702/zabbix-promise/README.md

 # Zabbix API with ES6 Promise

-This is a promise-base Zabbix API Library for JavaScript.
+This is a promise-based javascript library for Zabbix API.

 ## Installation